cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 - compare against the exact tiled reference path;
 - validate on real data, not only synthetic examples;
 - record both performance and field equality;
-- widen dispatch only after Kraken validation is exact.
+- widen dispatch only after exact real-data validation against the trusted reference path.

 What success looks like
 =======================